-Wisselman, Harounian & Associates is considered one of the leading matrimonial law firms in New York because we provide our clients with reliable and cost-effective legal services.
+Wisselman, Harounian & Associates is considered one of the leading Long Island Prenup Lawyers because we provide our clients with reliable and cost-effective legal services.
 Our attorneys have the training, practical experience, and resources to help you draft a legally sound agreement that meets the needs of both you and your future spouse.
 We help our clients through this legal process and mediate as necessary to keep both parties calm and composed.

 Before two people can draft a prenuptial or postnuptial agreement, they must be able to identify what property is considered marital, and what property is considered separate.
 Marital property includes all assets acquired throughout the duration of the marriage.

 - Businesses owned by either spouse or both

 - All possessions acquired before the marriage commenced

 - Property given as a gift by a third party